 Although homes and businesses are both at risk for termite damage, businesses have more at stake.
-First, there’s the potential damage to your property.
+First, theres the potential damage to your property.
 As they eat away at your wood, termites can do thousands of dollars in damage.
-But it’s not just about the cost of repairs.
+But its not just about the cost of repairs.
 There are several other ways in which termites can affect your company.
 For instance, your customers might notice signs of termites.
-If they see any pest activity, they could think less of your business.
+If they see signs of pests local to Texas, they could think less of your business.
 Their perspective could cost you money.
 If they share their findings with others, you may find yourself losing customers left and right.
 Your reputation could plummet, leaving you with less revenue and bad publicity.

 Do You Have A Termite Problem In Your Fort Worth Business?